roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  It opened at the waist with a zipper up the back, so Wes started by sliding it up her long legs, gently tugging and pulling it tight so her toes pointed and stretched against the material.
 The others all gathered around, watching Wes dress his doll.
 They took note, no doubt of her moist pussy lips and engorged clit and erect nipples – Cori couldn't have hidden her desire if she wanted to.
 They were all respectful of Wes' time, however, even though it hadn't officially begun yet.
 They all kept their hands to themselves – and their cocks – and gave Wes room to work and play as he liked.
-Report_Story #2